By Yvette Arguijo

-Hi, my name is Yvette and my son Paul is the owner of Anchor Plumber Services.
-Here’s my attempt at sharing Plumbing wisdom I learned from my son.
+Hi, my name is Yvette and my son Paul is the owner of Anchor Plumbing Services.
+Here’s my attempt at sharing the plumbing wisdom I learned from my son.
 Since this is the first one, it is rather long.

 Discussion over, but I quickly went to my Amazon Prime account and now there is a case of Angel Soft delivered to my door on a regular basis.
 Nothing more was said, but as time went by, doubts began to creep back into my mind.
 So, I logged into my Consumer Reports account (they know everything about everything) and oh my gosh, they didn’t even mention Angel Soft—things were not looking good for my ace plumber!